cypress-io/cypress/docs/source/faq/index.md

 Cypress would never be able to run on a native mobile app, but would be able to run in a web view.
 In that mode, you'd see the commands display in a browser while you would drive the mobile device separately.
 Down the road we'll likely have first class support for this, but today it is not a current priority.

-Currently you can control the [`.viewport()`](https://on.cypress.io/api/viewport) to test responsive, mobile views in a website or web application.
+Currently you can control the {% url `cy.viewport()` viewport %} to test responsive, mobile views in a website or web application.

 ## {% fa fa-question-circle green %} Do you support X language or X framework?